rodneyshupe/Cookbook/Recipes/Baking/Breads/EasyNoKneadFocaccia.rst

 - 5 cups (625 g) all-purpose flour
 - 5 teaspoons Diamond Crystal or 1 tablespoon Morton kosher salt
 - 6 tablespoons extra-virgin olive oil, divided, plus more for hands
+- Flaky sea salt
 - 4 tablespoons unsalted butter, plus more for pan
-- Flaky sea salt
 - 2 garlic cloves

 Directions
 ----------

-1. Whisk one envelope active dry yeast, honey, and 2 1/2 cups lukewarm water in a medium bowl and let sit 5 minutes (it should foam or at least get creamy; if it doesn't your yeast is dead and you should start again-check the expiration date!).
+1. Whisk one envelope active dry yeast, honey, and 2 1/2 cups lukewarm water in a medium bowl; let sit 5 minutes.
+It should foam or at least get creamy;
+   if it doesn't, the yeast is dead, so start again and check the expiration date.
-2. Add flour and salt and mix with a rubber spatula until a shaggy dough forms and no dry streaks remain.
+2. Add flour and salt, then mix with a rubber spatula until a shaggy dough forms and no dry streaks remain.
-3. Pour 4 tablespoons extra-virgin olive oil into a large bowl.
-Transfer dough to bowl and turn to coat in oil.
-Cover with lid or plastic wrap and chill in refrigerator until dough is doubled in size (it should look very bubbly and alive), at least 8 hours and up to 1 day.
-If you're in a rush, you can also let it rise at room temperature until doubled in size, 3-4 hours.
+3. Pour 4 tablespoons extra-virgin olive oil into a large bowl, then transfer the dough and turn to coat.
+Cover with a lid or plastic wrap and chill until doubled and very bubbly, at least 8 hours and up to 1 day.
+In a rush, rise at room temperature until doubled, 3 to 4 hours.
-4. Spray a 13x9" baking pan then pour 1 tablespoon extra-virgin olive oil into center of pan.
-Keeping the dough in the bowl and using a fork in each hand, gather up edges of dough farthest from you and lift up and over into center of bowl.
-Give the bowl a quarter turn and repeat process.
-Do this 2 more times; you want to deflate dough while you form it into a rough ball.
-Transfer dough to prepared pan.
-Pour any oil left in bowl over and turn dough to coat it in oil.
-Let rise, uncovered, in a dry, warm spot until doubled in size, at least 1 1/2 hours and up to 4 hours.
+4. Spray a 13x9" baking pan and pour 1 tablespoon extra-virgin olive oil into the centre.
+Keeping the dough in the bowl and using a fork in each hand, gather the edges farthest from you, lift up and over into the centre, give the bowl a quarter turn, and repeat; do this 2 more times to deflate the dough as you form it into a rough ball.
+Transfer to the prepared pan, pour any oil left in the bowl over, and turn to coat.
+Let rise uncovered in a dry, warm spot until doubled, at least 1 1/2 hours and up to 4 hours.
-5. Place a rack in middle of oven; preheat to 450F.
-To see if the dough is ready, poke it with your finger.
-It should spring back slowly, leaving a small visible indentation.
-If it springs back quickly, the dough isn't ready.
-(If at this point the dough is ready to bake but you aren't, you can chill it up to 1 hour.)
-Lightly oil your hands.
-Gently stretch out dough to fill baking pan, if needed.
-Dimple focaccia all over with your fingers, like you're aggressively playing the piano, creating very deep depressions in the dough (reach your fingers all the way to the bottom of the pan).
-Drizzle with remaining 1 tablespoon extra-virgin olive oil and sprinkle with flaky sea salt.
-Bake focaccia until puffed and golden brown all over, 20-30 minutes.
+5. Place a rack in the middle of the oven and preheat to 450F.
+Poke the dough to test it; it should spring back slowly, leaving a small indentation, and if it springs back quickly it isn't ready.
+If the dough is ready but you aren't, chill it up to 1 hour.
+Lightly oil your hands, then gently stretch the dough to fill the pan if needed.
+Dimple all over with your fingers, reaching all the way to the bottom of the pan to create very deep depressions.
+Drizzle with the remaining 1 tablespoon extra-virgin olive oil and sprinkle with flaky sea salt.
+Bake until puffed and golden brown all over, 20 to 30 minutes.
-6. Hold off on this last step until you're ready to serve the focaccia:
-   Melt 4 tablespoons unsalted butter in a small saucepan over medium heat.
-   Remove from heat.
-Peel and grate in garlic cloves with a Microplane.
-   Return to medium heat and cook, stirring often, until garlic is just lightly toasted, 30-45 seconds.
-(Or, if you prefer raw garlic to toasted garlic, you can grate the garlic into the hot butter, off heat, then brush right away.)
+6. Hold off on this step until ready to serve.
+Melt 4 tablespoons unsalted butter in a small saucepan over medium heat, then remove from heat.
+Peel and grate in the garlic cloves with a Microplane.
+Return to medium heat and cook, stirring often, until the garlic is just lightly toasted, 30 to 45 seconds.
+If you prefer raw garlic, grate it into the hot butter off heat, then brush right away.
-7. Brush garlic-butter all over focaccia and slice into squares or rectangles.
+7. Brush the garlic-butter all over the focaccia, then slice into squares or rectangles.

 Notes